oracle/apex/README.md

 ## Security
 Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process.

+## Issues
+If you encounter any issues, please consider reporting them in the [Oracle Forums](https://apex.oracle.com/forum) to help us improve our product.

 ## License
-Copyright (c) 2021, 2023 Oracle and/or its affiliates.
+Copyright (c) 2021, 2024 Oracle and/or its affiliates.

 Released under the Universal Permissive License v1.0 as shown at
 <https://oss.oracle.com/licenses/upl/>.